Conley Hill

 Conley Hill, in the center distance, rises through the fog at the mouth of the New River Gorge at Gauley Bridge, WV.

-Conley Hill, in Fayette County, West Virginia, is a steep-sided ridge that overlooks the confluence of the and rivers at Gauley Bridge, West Virginia.
+Conley Hill, in Fayette County, West Virginia, is a steep-sided ridge that overlooks the confluence of the New and Gauley rivers at Gauley Bridge, West Virginia.
 The hill overlooks the confluence and lake that forms behind Kanawha Falls and the northwestern end of the New River Gorge.

 The hill ascends as a steep-flanked ridge northwest of the town of Gauley Bridge, rising between the valleys of the Kanawha River and Scrabble Creek, a tributary of the Gauley River.
 The ridge is representative of the terrain of the Cumberland Mountains region of southwestern West Virginia and western Kentucky.
 The Cumberlands is a range within the Appalachian Mountains.